uniwebcms/framework/docs/understanding-uniweb.md

 **Only exposed components appear in this interface.** Internal components—the React components you use to build your exposed components—remain invisible to content creators.
 They're standard React implementation details, composed using normal import patterns and npm packages.
 The Framework only cares about the boundary layer.

+### Component Schemas Define the Contract

-**Component schemas define this content-facing interface:**
+Component schemas define this content-facing interface:

 - At minimum: the component's name (what content creators can reference)
 - For parameterized components: available options content creators can configure
-- For visual editor integration: the schema becomes the UI—parameters become controls, presets become templates
+- For rich integration: schemas become visual editor UIs (optional benefit, not required)

 This schema-driven approach serves multiple audiences:

 - **Build-time**: Validates that content references valid components and options
 - **Content creators**: Defines what's possible through frontmatter configuration
-- **Visual editors**: Translates components into native UI building blocks
+- **Visual editors** (optional): Can translate components into native UI building blocks

 The Foundation's interface isn't `import { HeroSection } from '@my/foundation'`—it's the set of component names and options that appear in markdown frontmatter.
 This is a content interface, not a code interface.